trussle/trussle-logging/README.md

 Templates are functions that take a logData object and return the output to be sent to the transport.

-The logData Object has these properies
+The logData object has these properies

 ```js
 {